 Valencia is overall a city to experience all year.
 Thanks to the particular climate conditions are ideal in Spring more than summer and worth a visit in autumn and in winter too.
 Despite that said, the ideal season to spend a few days in Valencia is in Spring, until early summer.

 The climate at this time of the year is above 20 degrees, that makes you feel warm but not sweating like in the summertime.
-In winter, instead, the temperatures never drop below 10 degrees, with the minimum temperatures in January and February.
+The temperatures in winter in Valencia, never drop below 10 degrees, with the minimum temperatures in January and February.
 In those two months, I concentrated on all the rainfalls.

 The Mediterranean climate will suggest visiting Valencia also in summer from July to September expect crowded places, especially through the beachside.